 #5 – Nicholas Toczek in the USA in 1998 caught a 2.4 lbs. bluegill in Hollenbeck Reservoir

-You never know, you might be the next big bluegill record holder by using one or more of the bluegill fishing tips on the Fish Tips Depot website.
+You never know, you might be the next big bluegill record holder by using one or more of our tips.
 Heck, we may have to list your name in the above list in the very near future.
 If you do happen to catch the next monster bluegill then don’t forget to tell everyone where you got the tricks and techniques to do it!

 Bluegill Fishing Resources

 Below you’ll find some additional resources to help you catch bigger, better bluegills.
-We hope the information provided on this page will help improve you bluegill fishing success and your success as an angler overall.
+We hope the information provided on this page will help improve your success as an angler.
 Feel free to share this website with your fellow anglers to show your support for our website.
 I know, who wants to share the fishing secrets but the best way to thank us is to promote our website.

-- Big Bluegill Discussion Forum – This is a great place to chat with other anglers who love to fish for bluegills.
+- Big Bluegill Discussion Forum – This is a great place to chat with other anglers who love bluegill fish.